brianklaas/awsPlaybox/README.md

-# The AWS Playbox: Demos for "Level Up Your Web Apps With Amazon Web Services"
+# The AWS Playbox: Demos for Using Amazon Web Services from CFML

-This repo contains the sample app used during my presentation "Level Up Your Web Apps With Amazon Web Services."
-It contains sample CFML and Python code for working with a number of AWS services.

-There are three requirements for getting these demos working.
-I know that sounds like a lot, but we're dealing with a series of external services in multiple lanaguages in these demos, and each must be set up correctly.
+There are three requirements for getting these demos working:

 1. Add the AWS SDK .jar and related files to your CF install.
 2. Set up your own AWS credentials and add them to awsCredentials.cfc.